wurbanski/contrail-infra-doc/source/rfc/metrics.rst

 #.
 General

   * run duration

 #.
 Physical resources

   * CPU usage by time
   * memory usage by time
   * storage usage by time
   * disk IO by time
   * network IO by time
+  * CPU hours
+  * peak memory usage
+  * peak disk usage

   *Note: in case of storage usage, might need to consider only specific mount points*

 #.
 Test jobs specific metrics

   * number of tests run for a specific buildset - might be useful in enforcing that more tests are added
   * duration of each test case execution
   * run log size

 #.
 Packaging jobs specific metrics

   * size of created packages

 #.
 Container builder jobs specific metrics

   * size of created images

 Technical requirements
 ----------------------

+#.
+The metric gathering system should allow for storing two types of metrics:

+  * time-series data (e.g. CPU usage at given point in time)
+  * discrete values (e.g. built packages size)

 #.
 Each buildsets metrics should be gathered separately, with consideration of review and patchset ID's.
 This
     would require for the metrics naming convention to be of the form: